 Homeopathic Medicine at Home by Panos and Heimlich

 Everybody’s Guide to Homeopathic Medicines by Cummings and Ullman

-The National Center for Homeopathy is a national organization which promotes homeopathy.
-They have an excellent website where you can get all kinds of information about history, theory, politics, homeopathic education and more. http://nationalcenterforhomeopathy.org
+The National Center for Homeopathy is an organization that promotes homeopathy.
+They have an excellent website where you can get all kinds of information about history, theory, politics, homeopathic education and more. www.homeopathycenter.org

 Homeopathy School International provides an excellent 2-year course with an optional 3rd year in the basic tenets and practice of homeopathy.
 The school provides flexible programs suitable for health care practitioners seeking to add the tool of homeopathy, lay people seeking to practice homeopathy and individuals wanting a deeper knowledge of the topic in their own lives.
 For more information, you can visit the website at: